sasszz/go_github_search_program/README.md

 The program is a simple command-line tool that does the following:
 1. Loads environment variables from a `.env` file using the `godotenv` package.
 2. Authenticates with the GitHub API using a personal access token.
+3. Opens a Text Based User Interface (TUI) in the terminal with a search box and button.
-3. Searches GitHub repositories based on a query provided as a command-line argument.
+4. Searches GitHub repositories based on the search term provided in the TUI.
-4. Displays the repository name, owner, stars, and description for each result.
+5. Displays the repository name, owner, stars, and description for each result.

 <hr>